Influential Psychology Experiments

 Designed by Eleanor Gibson and Richard Walk in 1960, the Visual Cliff Experiment tests how and when young children begin to develop depth perception and understand their relationships with their surroundings.

 Interestingly, the children also reacted to the visual cliff in several different ways.
-Some of them turned around and tried to back over the cliff as though it was trying to descend a stair.
-Others reached out to try to test the depth of the visual cliff.
+Some of them turned around and tried to back over the cliff as though they were trying to descend a stair.
+Others reached out with a hand to try to test the depth of the visual cliff.

 The experiment helped to establish that children of this age often fall not because they are unaware of depth but because their depth perception matures faster than the motor ability to navigate it.

-The experiment has been replicated since though now some experimenters use a sheet on a flat surface but with a pattern printed on it such that it creates an optical illusion of a trench.
-This isn't so much a safety precaution but a way of allowing the experiment to be carried out without the use of floor modified to include a trench.
-The test is sometimes utilized in modern times to determine how fast an infant is learning basic skills.
+The experiment has been replicated many times since, though now some experimenters use a sheet on a flat surface but with a pattern printed on it such that it creates theoptical illusion of a trench.
+This isn't so much a safety precaution but a way of allowing the experiment to be carried out without the use of a floor modified to include a trench.
+The test is hassometimes been utilized in modern times to determine how fast an infant is learning basic skills.

 Like the basic income experiment, the visual cliff experiment is virtually never attacked on ethical grounds.
 After all, the infant is never actually in any danger.
 A lack of informed consent, one of the flaws discussed in the case of the Milgram experiment, is easily waved off because parents who understand the experiment sign off on it.